 Kayak on Maui – Some of Hawaii’s most gorgeous views are accessible only by canoe or kayak, so don’t miss out!

 Luau – Immerse yourself in Hawaiian traditions by attending a Luau, involving a lavish feast, live music & Polynesian dance.

 Snorkel and Scuba Dive – Conditions are perfect in the Hawaiian Islands.
-Why not book a tour that takes you from Maui to the surrounding islands of Molokini and Lanai.
+You can book a tour that takes you to the surrounding islands of Molokini and Lanai.

 Sunset sail cruise – End a perfect day with a romantic sunset cruise around the island.
 The sunset cruises have dinner or drink options.

-Learn to surf on Maui – with perfect waves for beginners through to professional big wave surfers.
-Maui is a surfers dream.
-Learn to surf!
+Learn to surf on Maui – Maui is a surfers dream, with perfect waves for beginners through to professional big wave surfers.

 Zipline – Zip through the sky on a heart-racing Hawaii Zipline Adventure, the ideal outdoor experience for any fun-loving thrill-seeker.